Theme Development in Magento: The Benefits of an Agency

 Because of these changes, amongst others, Barbeques Galore saw revenue increase by 325.17%.

-Read more: Case Study: Barbeques Galore
+Read more: Barbeques Galore

-Developing a theme in Magento isn’t a one-time project.
+Developing a theme in Magento isn’t a one-time project:

 • First, you’re going to monitor the success of your frontend.
 Is your new design helping or hurting sales?
 You may want to make changes based on the results.